Ian Maitland, 18th Earl of Lauderdale

 Ian Maitland, 18th Earl of Lauderdale (born 4 November 1937 in Belgrade), styled Master of Lauderdale and Viscount Maitland from 1968 to 2008, is a Scottish peer.

 Early life

 Maitland is the son of Patrick Maitland, 17th Earl of Lauderdale, and his wife Stanka Lozanic.
-He was educated at Radley College and took an MA from Brasenose College, Oxford.
+He was educated at Radley College and Brasenose College, Oxford, graduating BA and MA by seniority.

 Career

 From 1963 to 1973, he served as a lieutenant in the Royal Naval Reserve.
 In 1974, he joined National Westminster Bank, rising to become a senior regional manager when he left their employ in 1995.
 He was director of Maitland Consultancy Services, Ltd. from 1995 to 2007 and a marketing advisor to the London School of Economics from 1995 to 2001.

 In 1986, he was appointed a member of the Royal Company of Archers, and in 1998 became a freeman of the City of London and a liveryman of the Worshipful Company of Fan Makers.
 Maitland succeeded his father in the earldom in 2008, also becoming chief of Clan Maitland and hereditary bearer of the National Flag of Scotland.
 In 2012, he was appointed a Vice-President of the Royal Stuart Society.